IWTC Virginia Beach Sailor Trains Navy ITs to Fight and Win

-210621-N-N0484-0008 VIRGINIA BEACH, Va.
-(June 21, 2021) – Information Systems Technician 2nd Class Kristopher Webster, from California, currently serves as an instructor for the Journeyman Communications Course at Information Warfare Training Command Virginia Beach (U.S. Navy photo)
+VIRGINIA BEACH, Va. – Information Systems Technician 2nd Class Kristopher Webster, from California, currently serves as an instructor for the Journeyman Communications Course at Information Warfare Training Command (IWTC) Virginia Beach.

+Webster completed boot camp at Recruit Training Command Great Lakes in April 2015.
+He then transferred to IWTC Corry Station in Pensacola, Florida, for Information Systems Technician “A” and “C” schools, where he earned the Transmission System Technician Navy Enlisted Classification Code H04A as well as the Information Technician A+ Certification.

+Upon completion of training, Webster reported to his first command aboard USS Forrest Sherman (DDG 98) in Norfolk, Virginia.
+During his first tour, he was promoted to third and second class petty officer, completed the shipboard basic phase evaluations for shipboard communications and a deployment with USS Harry S. Truman Strike Group as one of two fully qualified communications watch officers.

 |Date Taken: